andrewheadricke/meshproxy-go/README.md

 # meshproxy-go

-A cli tool to connect to serial meshtastic nodes and provide a TCP server for other clients to connect to.
+A cli tool to connect to serial meshtastic nodes and provide raw TCP server and Websockets for other clients to connect to.
 It defaults to listen on port 4403 just like on the hardware devices with Wifi.

 ### Why?
 Because I have an externally mounted RAK Wisblock device paired with a Raspberry pi zero, the RAK only has Serial and Bluetooth and I wanted to share its packet stream with other devices on the network using the Raspberry pi zero's Wifi.

 #### Features
 * Allows multiple clients to connect via TCP simultanously to the single node.
 All packets received on the node will be forwarded to all TCP connections.
 All TCP clients can send packets to the node.

+* *NEW* - Allows websocket connections.
+All messages contain the base64 protobuf as well as a decoded JSON object.
+This allows very simple HTML websites to connect to a node and process the data without needing the javascript protobufs.

 * Auto switch serial ports.
 The serial connection appears unstable and disconnects at random times (could be my USB plug), and occasionaly would change from ttyUSB0 to ttyUSB1.
 This tool will auto switch between 0 & 1.